"Data is the new oil but without engineering, it's just crude."

 Data Ingestion Fivetran, Airbyte, Kafka, Debezium

-Storage / Data Lakehouse Databricks, Snowflake, BigQuery, AWS S3
+Storage / Lakehouse Databricks, Snowflake, BigQuery, AWS S3

 Orchestration Apache Airflow, Prefect, Dagster